Azure/azure-openapi-validator/docs/rules.md

 Please refer to [put-response-codes.md](./put-response-codes.md) for details.

-### PutResponseCodes

-Synchronous and long-running PUT operations must have responses with 200, 201 and default return codes.
-They also must not have other response codes.

-Please refer to [put-response-codes.md](./put-response-codes.md) for details.

-### PutResponseSchemaDescription

-For any PUT, response code should be 201 if resource was newly created and 200 if updated.

-Please refer to [put-response-schema-description.md](./put-response-schema-description.md) for details.

 ### RepeatedPathInfo

 Information in the URI should not be repeated in the request body (i.e. subscription ID, resource group name, resource name).